Nomura, Credit Suisse warn of big losses after Archegos share dump | Business

 A margin call is when a bank asks a client to put up more collateral if a trade partly funded with borrowed money has fallen sharply in value.
 If the client cannot afford to do that, the lender will sell the securities to try to recoup what it is owed.
 Margin calls on Archegos Capital prompted a massive unwinding of leveraged equity bets.
 Shares in ViacomCBS and Discovery each tumbled around 27% on Friday, while U.S.-listed shares of China-based Baidu and Tencent Music plunged during the week, dropping as much as 33.5% and 48.5%, respectively, from Tuesday's closing levels.

-Investors were nervous about whether the full extent of Archegos' apparent wipeout has been realised or whether there was more selling to come.
-Nasdaq 100 futures and S&P 500 Futures were both down 0.5% in early European trade as the widening fallout of Archegos' liquidation became clearer.
+Bloomberg reported https://www.bloomberg.com/news/articles/2021-03-29/billions-in-secretive-derivatives-at-center-of-archegos-blowup?srnd=premium on Monday that the leverage provided to Archegos by banks including Nomura and Credit Suisse was through swaps or contracts-for-difference, citing sources, meaning they would not have to disclose holdings publicly.
+Investors were nervous about whether the full extent of Archegos' apparent wipeout has been realized or whether there was more selling to come.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)